Stablecoin: Comparison between Stablecoin and CBDC

 A stablecoin should not be confused with a central bank digital currency (CBDC).
-While both are electronic digital payment utilizing the blockchain.
 CBDC is issued by central banks, meaning that they are a direct claim on the central bank, while stablecoin is issued by private entity.

 Another difference is that CBDC, being issued by central banks, would belong to the monetary base (M0), while stablecoins issued by commercial financial institutions would belong to the monetary aggregate (M2).

-The digital renminbi is a CBDC that has been in limited operation in China since 2022.
 The European Central Bank's digital euro project has been under consideration since 2021 but has not been legislated by the European Parliament as of August 2025.
 Christine Lagarde, president of European Central Bank, called it a "strategic priority" for Europe in response to US legislation of stablecoins.

 Stablecoin and interest return

 While most stablecoins are non-interest bearing and therefore do not provide interest returns to the holder, some issuers and service providers began offering yield-bearing stablecoins in an attempt to gain market share.

 The reason most stablecoins with centralized issuers do not provide interest return is because that would potentially make them financial securities, thus falling under regulatory regime.
-Both the US's GENIUS Act and Hong Kong's Stablecoin Bill explicitly prohibit the provision of yield-bearing stablecoins by regulated issuers.
+The US's GENIUS Act, Europe's MiCAR, and Hong Kong's Stablecoin Bill all explicitly prohibit the provision of yield-bearing stablecoins by regulated issuers.
+Australian regulator treats yield-bearing stablecoins as managed investment schemes.
+In February 2026, media reported that legislation in the US regarding the provision of interest was stalled due to opposition from banks.

-Research suggests that by providing interest return on stablecoin, holders of stablecoins would be less likely to sell, thus reducing the risk of a run on stablecoins.
+Yield provided by cryptoasset service providers

+Some cryptoasset service providers (CASPs) such as trading platforms and market makers developed products for stablecoin users to earn interests.
+For example, a user can buy stablecoins through a trading platform and re-lend the bought stablecoins to the platform.
+The platform then provides the stablecoins to institutional borrowers to earn interest.
+The interest is passed to the user after subtracting the platform's margin.
+The European Union and Hong Kong completely prohibit CASPs from offering yield on payment stablecoins, while Singapore restricted such products to institutional investors under limited conditions.